Hand-And-Paw/hand-and-paw/api/README.md

 ## Fetch users

-Get all users from the collection
+Get all users from the collection.

-> To use this rout, you must register and them login, once logged in in Postman you need to put in the header section as key **Authorization** and value **bearer token** where **token** is the code that you are going to receive as response once you are logged in.
+> To use this route, you must register and then login.
+Once logged in, in Postman you need to put in the header section as key **Authorization** and value **bearer token** where **token** is the code that you are going to receive as response once you are logged in.

 Returns json data about a single channel.